SaimS2/pomodorotracker/README.md

 # pomodorotracker

-A simple terminal Pomodoro tracker inspired by [pomofocus.io](https://pomofocus.io/).
+A simple terminal Pomodoro tracker.

 ## Features
 - Command-line timer with configurable focus and break lengths